Microsoft 365 Single Sign-On

 Productivity.
 When eHour is easier to access, it will be used more effectively.

 Reducing Risk.
 Having only one access point minimizes the likelihood of users using simple easy-to-crack passwords.
-Plus you can have one company-wide password policy enforced in Office 365.
+Plus you can have one company-wide password policy enforced in Microsoft 365.

 - In the Microsoft login screen, sign in with your Microsoft Admin account.